hylang/hy/docs/language/api.rst

 ------

-``with/a`` behaves like ``with``, but is used to wrap the execution of a block within a asynchronous context manager.
+``with/a`` behaves like ``with``, but is used to wrap the execution of a block within an asynchronous context manager.
 The context manager can then set up the local system and tear it down in a controlled manner asynchronously.